-- Any blogging or posting information on the Internet, must comply with the City's guidelines (as listed below), regardless of where the blogging or posting is done. - Blogging, or posting information of a personal nature on the internet, is prohibited during work hours.
-Employees are not permitted to engage in social networking while using any of the city's electronic resources. - Never disclose any confidential information concerning another employee of the City in a blog or other posting to the internet.
-Posting of confidential information may violate state law and subject the user to criminal penalty.
+- Any blogging or posting information on the Internet must comply with the City's guidelines (as listed below), regardless of where the blogging or posting is done. - Blogging or posting information of a personal nature on the internet is prohibited during work hours.
+Employees are not permitted to engage in social networking while using any of the city's electronic resources. - Employees are not permitted to share personal pages or personal posts directly on a City's social media sites. - Never disclose any confidential information concerning another employee of the City in a blog or other online posting.
+Posting of confidential information may violate state law and subject the user to criminal penalties.
 All requests for City documents must be processed through the Public Information Act.